 VISIT MY ILLUSTRATION & ANIMATION DESIGN WEBSITE; and watch my Vimeo reel

-The art and writing of Robert Kopecky, author of How to Survive Life (and Death), A Guide to Happiness in This World and Beyond,and the upcoming How to Go to Heaven
+The art and writing of Robert Kopecky, author of How to Survive Life (and Death), A Guide to Happiness in This World and Beyond,and the upcoming How to Get to Heaven (Without Really Dying).

 Art, Faith, and the Koko Lion is a uniquely spiritual blog from the author, illustrator/designer, and 3 time "Near Death" survivor, consisting of:

 Art - personal and professional work, animation design & illustration.

 Faith - articles and observations of a spiritual and experiential nature.